Get your reader interested in you with an impactful, unique career summary.

 Don’t Act Like a Temporary Employee

 The biggest mistake temps make is acting like they are only going to be at the job for a few months.
 Instead, show interest in the company and the work you’re doing and get involved as much as you can.
 If you act like you’re a full-time employee, it will make more sense for the company to bring you on full-time when they’re able to.
-Once you’re ready, a cover letter writing service can help you make sure you look as good on paper as you do in person from a professional standpoint.
+Once you’re ready, acover letter writing service can help you make sure you look as good on paper as you do in person from a professional standpoint.

 Network as Much as Possible

 Networking is especially beneficial if you want your temporary executive job to become permanent.
-With the help of an executive resume writer, you can craft the perfect resume to hand out to the right people once you get acquainted with the company you’re working for.
+With the help of anexecutive resume writer, you can craft the perfect resume to hand out to the right people once you get acquainted with the company you’re working for.
 Depending on the size of the organization, you can talk to people from different departments to get your name out there.
 You may not be interested in the work other departments do, but you never know who you will meet in the process.

 Do More Than What’s Asked

 Being a temporary employee is tough because you don’t want to overstep your boundaries.
 However, there’s nothing wrong with going above and beyond the work you’re supposed to do.
 Being engaged with your work and asking questions about systems and processes will show you care about the job and will likely give you consideration when the company is looking for a full-time employee.
+The best resume writing service can only help you if you have the experience to back it up.

 How to Create a Software Engineering Resume That Will Get You Hired